 PEARL HARBOR AND ARIZONA MEMORIAL

-This is one of the top activities couples say they’re planning to do.
-There are many tour options you can book, but as of today there is no fee for the Pearl Harbor Visitor Center and no ticket is required to see the museums.
+This is one of the top activities couples plan to do.
+You can book many tour options, but as of today, there is no fee for the Pearl Harbor Visitor Center , and no ticket is required to see the museums.
 Seeing this piece of history is likely something you’ll want to check out.

 Island Water Sports